A translation of weighted LTL formulas to weighted B\"uchi automata over {\omega}-valuation monoids: Introduction

 It is the aim of this work to introduce a weighted \textit{LTL} over product $\omega$-valuation monoids capable of describing how the quantitative behavior of systems changes over time and present a translation of formulas of a fragment of the logic to weighted generalized Büchi automata with $\varepsilon$-transitions, and provide in this way a theoretical basis for the definition of algorithms that can be used for the verification of quantitative properties of systems.
 As mentioned before the structure of product $\omega $-valuation monoids refers to a wide range of applications.

-More precisely, we introduce a weighted \textit{LTL} with weights over product $\omega$-valuation monoids (resp. restricted product $\omega$-valuation monoids), and prove the results of \cite{Ma-Co} (Chapter 4) for a restricted syntactical fragment of the proposed logic.
+More precisely, we introduce a weighted \textit{LTL} with weights over product $\omega$-valuation monoids (resp. generalized product $\omega$-valuation monoids), and prove the results of \cite{Ma-Co} (Chapter 4) for a restricted syntactical fragment of the proposed logic.
 In more detail, the content of this paper can be described as follows.
-After presenting some preliminary notions in Section 3, in Section 4 we present the structures of product $\omega$-valuation monoids and restricted product $\omega$-valuation monoids study its properties.
-In Section 5, for product $\omega$-valuation monoids (resp. restricted product $\omega$-valuation monoids) that satisfy specific properties we define the models of weighted generalized Büchi automata with $\varepsilon$-transitions and weighted Büchi automata with $\varepsilon $-transitions.
-We prove that these two models are equivalent and also equivalent to weighted Büchi automata over product $\omega$-valuation momoids (resp. over restricted product $\omega$-valuation monoids).
+After presenting some preliminary notions in Section 3, in Section 4 we present the structures of product $\omega$-valuation monoids and generalized product $\omega$-valuation monoids and we study their properties.
+In Section 5, for product $\omega$-valuation monoids (resp. generalized product $\omega$-valuation monoids) that satisfy specific properties we define the models of weighted generalized Büchi automata with $\varepsilon$-transitions and weighted Büchi automata with $\varepsilon $-transitions.
+We prove that these two models are equivalent and also equivalent to weighted Büchi automata over product $\omega$-valuation momoids (resp. over generalized product $\omega$-valuation monoids).
 In Section 6, we introduce the weighted \textit{LTL} over product $\omega $-valuation monoids that satisfy specific properties and prove that the formulas of a syntactic fragment of the proposed \textit{LTL} can be effectively translated to weighed generalized Büchi automata with $\varepsilon$-transitions following the constructive approach of \cite{Ma-We}.
-In Section 7 we obtain the results of Section 6 for a restricted syntactical fragment of the weighted \textit{LTL} over restricted product $\omega$-valuation monoids.
+In Section 7 we obtain the results of Section 6 for a restricted syntactical fragment of the weighted \textit{LTL} over generalized product $\omega$-valuation monoids.